Deadline target Tyler Mahle strong for Reds vs Orioles - WHIZ News

 TRAINERS ROOM

 Orioles: RHP Tyler Wells has been diagnosed with a Grade 1 oblique strain.
 There is no timetable for his return.
-“Fortunately it’s not serious, but it’s going to take some time,” Orioles manager Brandon Hyde said.
+“Fortunately it’s not serious, but it’s going to take some time,” Hyde said.

 Reds: RHP Luis Cessa (left intercostalis muscle strain) won’t need a rehab assignment.
 He has been throwing live batting practice and will be activated soon. … C Aramis Garcia (left middle finger strain) could return by the next homestand, which begins Aug.
 13.